chrisemoulton/factual-java-driver/README.md

 # Multi

-The driver fully supports Factual's experimental Multi feature, which enables making multiple requests on the same connection.
+The driver fully supports Factual's Multi feature, which enables making multiple requests on the same connection.
 Queue responses using <tt>queueFetch</tt>, and send all queued reads using <tt>sendRequests</tt>.
 The <tt>sendRequests</tt> method requests all reads queued since the last <tt>sendRequests</tt>.
 The responses from the multi request are returned in a list, corresponding to the same order in which they were queued.

 ## Simple Multi Example